-• Promote interdisciplinary education of health professionals, first responders, and other essential personnel on how to interact with persons with dementia, management of behaviors (e.g., anxiety, aggression, wandering, etc.) through behavior modification, environmental modifications and medication use, and promoting dementia friendly concepts.

-- Work with city and county officials to promote the concept of dementia friendly cities and communities. - Support programs that center on education of police, first responders, and other essential personnel on how to deal with persons with dementia. - Support the development of quality care tailored to the needs of persons with dementia and the inclusion of family caregivers in decision making.
-Recognize and accommodate the needs of diverse populations including the effects of culture, language, and socioeconomic background. - Promote the Alzheimer's Association's 2018 Dementia Care Practice Recommendations.2 The Dementia Care Practice Recommendations outline recommendations for quality care practices based on a comprehensive review of current evidence, best practices, and expert opinions. - Promote the Alzheimer's awareness campaign as funded by the 2020-21 General Appropriations Act, House Bill (HB) 1, 86th Legislature, Regular Session, 2019.
-HB 1 allocated \$1 million in funding specifically for the development and implementation of a public awareness campaign for Alzheimer's. - Enhance the Department of State Health Services (DSHS) Alzheimer's Disease Program website by providing additional resources specifically for health care professionals.
+- Promote interdisciplinary education of health professionals, first responders, and other essential personnel on how to interact with persons with dementia, management of behaviors (e.g., anxiety, aggression, wandering, etc.) through behavior modification, environmental modifications and medication use, and promoting dementia friendly concepts. - Work with city and county officials to promote the concept of dementia friendly cities and communities. - Support programs that center on education of police, first responders, and other essential personnel on how to deal with persons with dementia. - Support the development of quality care tailored to the needs of persons with dementia and the inclusion of family caregivers in decision making.
+Recognize and accommodate the needs of diverse populations including the effects of culture, language, and socioeconomic background. - Promote the Alzheimer's Association's 2018 Dementia Care Practice Recommendations.2 The Dementia Care Practice Recommendations outline recommendations for quality care practices based on a comprehensive review of current evidence, best practices, and expert opinions. - Promote the Alzheimer's awareness campaign as funded (\$1 million) by the 2022-23 General Appropriations Act, Senate Bill (SB) 1, 87th Legislature, Regular Session, 2021. - Continue recognition and support of ongoing enhancements to the Department of State Health Services (DSHS) Alzheimer's Disease Program website with information for caregivers and health care providers such as the FY20-21 biennium additions of a flyer highlighting the connection between heart health and brain health, a survey regarding the experiences of unpaid caregivers who provide care for someone with dementia in Texas, and materials from the Alzheimer's awareness campaign to encourage starting a conversation after noticing signs of Alzheimer's.